sr4dev/Unity-SpriteAssist/README.md

 ## ✏️How to use
 - Select a Sprite asset in the Project window.
-- Check the `Enable SpriteAssist` on the Inspector window.
-- Adjust Mode and parameters.
+- Select a Mode and adjust parameters.

 ### Mode
 ![image](https://user-images.githubusercontent.com/9159336/97450951-9ca7a580-1976-11eb-86f7-4e18775dd9b0.png)